AA-CubeSat-Team/soci_img/MSP430F5529_Test_1/README.md

 Currently N/A, as we have not yet completed the project

 ## Communication Protocols
-We have yet to decide whether to use I2C, UART, or SPI
+We have yet to decide whether to use I2C, UART, or SPI.
+However, we are currently considering SPI.

 ## Commands to the MSP430F5529
 All commands send to the MSP430 should follow one of the following formats